tcl-mirror/tips/tip/529-provisional.md

 The OPM may or may not allow the installation of multiple versions of the Tcl core and/or Tcl packages.

-Packages can be added and removed at will, under the control of a system administrator.
+Packages can be added and removed at will, any time, under the control of a system administrator.
 (Which may be the developer itself).
+Over short timespans however the entire set can be considered static.

 For users installing Tcl packages outside of system-directories the OPM may or may not be able to integrate them with the OS Tcl core and setup.
+(I as the author am not aware of any OS distribution which can/does do that, however I cannot exclude the possibility either, at the moment.
+Examples are sought.)

+All packages exist in a single namespace.
+All Tcl packages further exist in a Tcl-related single namespace.
+In other words, the name a Tcl package is known under to the Tcl core is not necessariliy the same name it is seen under by the OPM.

+The OPM may or may not use different installation locations to separate packages for Tcl 8.4 from packages for Tcl 8.5, etc. The systems I am aware of do not do that.
+Examples for system which do such a separation are sought.

 Examples: